HarishvinS/Taara-V2/README.md

 Data is encoded using Manchester encoding to ensure efficient packetization.

-This is an ongoing project and I'm moving at breakneck speed to improve teh system.
+This is an ongoing project and I'm moving at breakneck speed to improve the system.
 I post about updates every week.

 Updates are on [my twitter.](https://x.com/harishvin_s)